 - a.
 CIHA manages information system authentication requirements.
 Individual authenticators include, for example, passwords, tokens, biometrics, PKI certificates, and key cards.
-Related to the management of the system authentication requirements, CIHA: - Develops a set of secure log-on procedures to be applied to all network components, operating systems, applications, and databases that implement a user identification and authentication mechanism.
-These procedures shall CIHA Identification and Authentication Policy
+Related to the management of the system authentication requirements, CIHA: - i.
+Develops a set of secure log-on procedures to be applied to all network components, operating systems, applications, and databases that implement a user identification and authentication mechanism.
+These procedures shall be designed to minimize the risk of unauthorized access;